MCtexturepacks/wrible-egg/README.md

 3: Then upload entrypoint.sh to file manager, set the permission to 777

-4: Start the server!
+4: Start the server! wait for install

 5: Config settings.yml

 6: Make an nginx config on your node for it (https://pastebin.com/4GvEG6rH replace [DOMAIN YOU WANT TO USE and [PTERODACTYL CONTAINER DOMAIN](include port with this) with the corrisponding domains )

-7: Delete Entrypoint.sh
+7: Delete Entrypoint.sh (this should have self-destructed earlier but if it didnt, do this step)

 8: Change the startup command to "node index.js"